Universefei/podofomemo/doc/image.md

 		}
 		painter.DrawImage( dX, dY, &image, dScale, dScale );
 	}
-	/*
-	 * let image to be drawn in the center of the Rect
-	 */
 	else /* image is small, place in the center */
 	{
 		/* set start draw coordinate, so that image can be placed in the center of the Rect */